Multiple Editions of Windows 10 & Windows Server will reach End of service on May 11, 2021

 However, it adds a lot of complexity to the support structure.
 Not only do more versions add confusion, but the addition of more editions for Windows 10 can make it hard for anyone to really grasp when the product that you are using will no longer be supported.

 For Windows 10 alone, we have the Home & Pro edition end-of-life dates.
 Additionally, the Enterprise, Education, and IoT Enterprise editions have separate end-of-life dates.
 To complete the complexion, some versions are available as LTSB (Long Term Servicing Branch) or LTSC (Long Term Servicing Channel) editions as it is now called and also have their own specific dates.
 That's why we provide our Windows 10 EOL report.

 Windows 10 - 1803

 May 11, 2021 is the official end for Windows 10 1803.
 Originally 1803 should've been EOL last year but because users stated that businesses needed more continuity and because of the COVID-19 pandemic, Microsoft delayed it.
 This is the same for the Enterprise, Home, Pro, Education and IoT Enterprise users.
 Run our report to check the versions that are active within your network.

 Like 1803, Windows 10 version 1809 has its EOL date of May 11, 2021.
 Originally ending last year, Microsoft pushed the date because of the current public health situation that is going on with the COVID-19 pandemic.

 Windows 10 - 1909

-We also like to remind you that the Windows 10 version 1909 is going EOL on May 11, 2021.
+We also like to remind you that the Windows 10 version 1909 is going EOL on May 11, 2021 for Home and Pro editions.
 This version became known as the "November 2019 Update".
 Microsoft stops with technical updates, security patches and support for these versions meaning that your systems will no longer be protected against cyber attacks.